BytemarkHosting/byteback/README.md

 Setting up: server
 ------------------
-Install the 'byteback' package on the server, along with its dependencies (rsync, sudo).
+Install the 'byteback' package on the server, along with its dependencies (rsync and ruby-ffi).

 You then need to perform the following local setup on the server, which can securely handle backups for multiple clients.
-You need a dedicated user (which is usually called 'byteback') with a home directory on a btrfs filesystem, and some privileges to run commands through sudo.
+You need a dedicated user (which is usually called 'byteback') with a home directory on a btrfs filesystem.
+You will need to mount the filesystem with the 'user_subvol_rm_allowed' flag to enable pruning to work (or run that part as root).

 The following commands are appropriate for a Debian system, you might need to alter it for other Linux distributions, or if you are not using LVM